 Who is Eligible?

 Right now, you are only eligible to apply for a Medicare Supplement Plan F policy if you first became eligible for both Medicare Part A and B prior to January 1, 2020.
-If you become eligible after that date, If you're turning age 65 this year, Medicare Supplement Plan G is the most comprehensive Medicare supplement you can buy.
-It's also the most popular.
-You might be thinking that Medicare Supplement Plan F is... is the best supplemental insurance you can get.
-Another popular option is Medicare Supplemental Plan N is one of the ten standardized Medigap plans.
-Although it is one of the newest plans available, Medicare Plan N is quickly becoming a favorite with Baby Boomers aging into their....
+If you become eligible after that date, Medicare Supplement Plan G is the best supplemental insurance you can get.
+Another popular option is Medicare Supplement Plan N.

 What Do I Need To Do?